What Will I Study?

 Film student Katy Crain talking with director Nefertite Nguvu on set of the Mason Film Lab, Myself When I am Real.

+Students learn to take a project from conception through creation, production, and post-production in a variety of styles while acquiring technical skills.
 All Film at Mason majors study film and video production, film theory and criticism, emerging technologies in film, ethics, screenwriting, and business practices in the film industry.

 Customize Your Study